alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 Last year I wrote about [using static websites for tiny archives][static_sites].
 The idea is that I create tiny websites to store and describe my digital collections.
-HTML is flexible and lets me display data in a variety of ways; it's likely to remain readable for a long time; it lets me add more context than a folder full of files.
+There are several reasons I like this approach: HTML is flexible and lets me display data in a variety of ways; it's likely to remain readable for a long time; it lets me add more context than a folder full of files.

 I'm converting more and more of my local data to be stored in static websites -- paperwork I've scanned, screenshots I've taken, and web pages I've bookmarked.
 I really like this approach.

-I got a lot of positive feedback on the post, but the most common reply was "can you give an example or tutorial".
+I got a lot of positive feedback, but the most common reply was "please share some source code".
-People wanted to see examples of the HTML and JavaScript I was using, or for me to share my source code.
+People wanted to see examples of the HTML and JavaScript I was using

 I deliberately omitted any code from the original post, because I wanted to focus on the concept, not the detail.
-I was trying to persuade you that static websites are a good idea for storing small archives and data sets, and I didn't want to get distracted by implementation ideas or code snippets.
+I was trying to persuade you that static websites are a good idea for storing small archives and data sets, and I didn't want to get distracted by the implementation.

 There's also no single code base I could share – every site I build is different, and the code is often scrappy or poorly documented.
-I've built dozens of small sites this way, and there's no site that serves as a good exemplar -- they all implement a subset of my ideas, or have hard-coded details that would distract from the overall approach.
+I've built dozens of small sites this way, and there's no site that serves as a good example of this approach -- they're all built differently, implement a subset of my ideas, or have hard-coded details.
-It would be difficult to read or understand what's going on.
+Even if I shared some source code, it would be difficult to read or understand what's going on.

 However, there's clearly an appetite for that sort of explanation, so this follow-up post will discuss the "how" rather than the "why".
-There's a lot of code, especially JavaScript, which I'll be explaining in small digestible snippets.
+There's a lot of code, especially JavaScript, which I'll explain in small digestible snippets.
-This requires more technical skill than writing plain HTML, which is another reason I didn't describe this in the original post -- there are much simpler ways to get started, and I don't want anyone to be overwhelmed or put off.
+That's another reason I didn't describe this in the original post -- I didn't want anyone to feel overwhelmed or put off.
+A lot of what I'm describing here is nice-to-have, not essential.
+You can get started with something pretty simple.

 I'll go through a feature at a time, as if we were building a new static site.
-I'll use bookmarks as an example, but there's nothing in this post that's specific to bookmarking.
+I'll use [bookmarks] as an example, but there's nothing in this post that's specific to bookmarking.

-If you'd prefer to look at complete working examples, I've made [a demo site] where you can see everything in one place.

-This is a long, code-heavy post, so grab a hot drink and let's dive in!
+If you'd like to see everything working together, check out [the demo site].
+It includes the full code for all the sections in this post.

+Let's dive in!

 * [Start with a hand-written HTML page](#hand-written-html) ([demo](/files/2025/static-site-demo.html?demoId=hand-written-html))
 * [Reduce repetition with JavaScript templates](#template-literals) ([demo](/files/2025/static-site-demo.html?demoId=template-literals))